hongtaoh/hongtaoh.github.io/content/en/blog/2020-10-05-how-to-make-a-pull-request.md

 ```
 I tried and these two lines did do the job.

 `git pull upstream master` will automatically merge your **local** repo with the upstream.
-When git asks you to explain how this merge is necessary, please follow [thise steps](https://stackoverflow.com/a/19085954).
+When git asks you to explain how this merge is necessary, please follow [these steps](https://stackoverflow.com/a/19085954).

 `git push origin master` will push the changes in your local repo to your remote repo.
 {{<end>}}